benkyli/Emotional-Stroop-Experiment/README.md

 ### Live Demo: https://us.psytoolkit.org/c/3.4.6/survey?s=MsYmQ

 #### Files in this repository were used to conduct an experiment involving the Stroop task and emotional Stroop task.
 The experiment was creating using the PsyToolKit framework.
-The original experiment investigated the effect of rumination on the Stroop task, so the questionnaires and prompts leading up to the Stroop experiment are related to rumination.
+The original experiment investigated the effect of rumination on the Stroop task.

 ## Setup on your own PsyToolKit account